 The best thing that restaurant owners can do right now is to be prepared for a massive downfall of profits.
 There are many people still in denial who believe their businesses will be up and running again.

-However, the first step is always to identify the problem at hand.
-This will allow you to take the required measures e.g. saving overheads like electricity, using less machinery, filing a petition for free rent until the outbreak passes and getting access to government subsidies to help your business remain afloat.
+However, the first step is always to identify the problem at hand which we know is the effect of Covid-19 restaurant.
+This will allow you to take the required measures e.g. saving overheads like electricity, using less machinery, filing a petition for free rent until the outbreak passes, and getting access to government subsidies to help your business remain afloat.
+Learn more about how your business can implement effective online marketing during COVID-19.